 I think that the most important step for me was trusting Jodi.
 If I hadn’t had complete faith that she knew what she was doing, the process would have been much harder.

 Ellie Howe, VisAbility client

 “I would say I’m happy that I answer people’s questions.
 A very friendly man talked to me on my first independent bus trip.
 He was very curious about my disability.
 I think that had anything happened during that trip, he would have been able to help me.
 I managed independently, but I was much more comfortable having someone who knew my struggles close by.”

-My blog is run through Instagram and YouTube in the form of vlogs and captions, but I’m very happy to share them.
+My blog is run through Instagram (link opens in new window) and YouTube (link opens in new window) in the form of vlogs and captions, but I’m very happy to share them.
 I aim to inspire people with my experiences on these platforms, so I’m always posting!